OpenMS/OpenMS-docs/OpenMS-Wiki/About.rst

 Development model
 *****************
 OpenMS follows the Gitflow development workflow which is excellently described `here <http://nvie.com/posts/a-successful-git-branching-model/>`_.
 Additionally we encourage every developer (even if he is eligible to push directly to OpenMS) to create his own fork (e.g. @username).
 The GitHub people provide superb documentation on `forking <https://help.github.com/articles/fork-a-repo>`_ and how to keep your fork `up-to-date <https://help.github.com/articles/syncing-a-fork>`_.
 With your own fork you can follow the Gitflow development model directly, but instead of merging into "develop" in your own fork you can open a `pull request <https://help.github.com/articles/using-pull-requests>`_.
-Before opening the pull request, please check the [checklist](Pull-Request-Checklist)
+Before opening the pull request, please check the `checklist <https://github.com/OpenMS/OpenMS/wiki/Pull-Request-Checklist>`_

-Some more details and tips are collected [here](OpenMS-Git-Workflow).
+Some more details and tips are collected `here <https://github.com/OpenMS/OpenMS/wiki/OpenMS-Git-Workflow>`_.

 Coding Conventions
 ******************
-See the manual for proper coding style: `Coding conventions <https://github.com/OpenMS/OpenMS/wiki/Coding-conventions>`_ also see: `C++ Guide <http://https://github.com/OpenMS/OpenMS/wiki/Cpp-Guide>`_
+See the manual for proper coding style: `Coding conventions <https://github.com/OpenMS/OpenMS/wiki/Coding-conventions>`_ also see: `C++ Guide <http://https://github.com/OpenMS/OpenMS/wiki/Cpp-Guide>`_.

-See the `manual <https://github.com/OpenMS/OpenMS/wiki/NewBuildUnit>`_ for creating a new build unit (to be completed)
+See the `manual <https://github.com/OpenMS/OpenMS/wiki/NewBuildUnit>`_ for creating a new build unit (to be completed).

 We automatically test for common coding convention violations using a modified version of cpplint.
 Style testing can be enabled using CMake options.
 We also provide a configuration file for Uncrustify for automated style corrections (see "tools/uncrustify.cfg").